 Cranberry Orange Biscotti

-- Cream together butter and sugar.
+- Cream together softened butter (1/2 cup) and sugar (1/2 cup).
 Add eggs one at a time, and mix for a few more minutes until well combined.

-- Add the salt, orange juice and zest, and baking powder.
+- Add the kosher salt (1/2 teaspoon), orange juice and zest, and baking powder (1.5 teaspoons).
 Mix until well combined.

-- Gently stir in the flour until just combined.
-Fold in the almonds and chopped cranberries.
+- Gently stir in the flour (2.5 cups) until just combined.
+Fold in the almonds (1/2 cup) and chopped cranberries (1 cup).

 - Divide dough into two parts.
 Spoon the dough onto the prepared parchment paper and, using extra flour to coat your hands and the top of the dough, form into two long flat loaves (approximately 4" by 13" each).
-This can be a bit tricky- don't distress if the loaves aren't beautiful :-)
+This can be a bit tricky and they will look messy- don't stress out if the loaves aren't beautiful :-)

 - Bake the loaves for 30 minutes or until just starting to become golden brown.